If you’re a man, you’ve undoubtedly spent time wondering whether or not your penis was adequate when it comes to pleasuring your partner.

 Let’s take a look…

-Doctors have known the truth about penis size for decades now, but their facts and statistics simply cannot compete with the barrage of penis-based media the modern world throws at the average male (and female, for that matter).
+Doctors have known the truth about penis size for decades now, but their facts and statistics simply cannot compete with the barrage of penis-based media the modern world throws at the average male.

 The increasing popularity and ever-more-explicit nature of modern pornography has been proven to be a huge contributor to this.